misterG13/Android-Image-Flasher/README.md

 3) USB Debugging enabled on the device
 4) Bootloader unlocked on the device

-# Options that are Working:
-1) If the options in the menu are visible, the option is than also usable

 # Script's Workflow​
 ### Setup​
 1) Download the zip file below